 - Blurry eyesight

-- Infections like vaginal yeast infections and UTIs
+- Infections like a vaginal yeast infection and UTI

 - Dry and itchy skin